NexGen-3D-Printing/SteamMachine/README.md

 * If you would like to donate or tip me for my work: https://ko-fi.com/nexgen3d

+* If you're in Australia and would like to purchase one of my cases directly from me: https://www.ebay.com.au/itm/317742422146

-* If you would like to purchase one of my Steam Machine cases professionally printed: https://www.etsy.com/listing/4433157329/bc-250-case-by-nexgen3d
+* If you're in the US and you would like to purchase one of my Steam Machine cases professionally printed: https://www.etsy.com/listing/4433157329/bc-250-case-by-nexgen3d

 #### This Bazzite optimisation script for the BC-250 SBC does the following: